Chestnut Mushroom Cultivation

 Pholiota adiposa: A popular cultivated mushroom in Japan, the Chestnut mushroom has small brown caps resembling the color of their namesake nut.

-Chestnut Spawn comes in two distinct styles.
+Chestnut Spawn comes in three distinct styles.

 Plug Spawn- great for first time mushroom log growers.
 Used for small projects.
 1-10 logs